 Billing & Insurance

-At Concho Valley ER, we strive to be fair and transparent with our billing and realize that some patients may find the billing process confusing or overwhelming.
+Thank you for choosing Concho Valley ER for your emergency medical care.
+To better serve you, we want to make the billing process simple and transparent.
+We understand that some patients may find the billing process confusing or overwhelming.
 We want to help you understand your bill.
 Your bill may be different from other medical bills you may have received from hospitals or physicians.
 It’s important to note that Concho Valley ER is a freestanding emergency center.